 Hardboard sheets are a great way to level a wood boarded floor, and as a bonus, this should reduce any draughts coming into your home.

-Choose 3mm thick hardboard sheets to level your floor, and make sure they are properly conditioned first by spraying water over the textured side and stacking them on the floor of the room for 48 hours - this means they’ll expand a little before drying and tightening which saves them from expanding and buckling after you’ve laid them.
+Choose 3mm thick hardboard sheets to level your floor and make sure they are properly conditioned before fitting by spraying water over the textured side and stacking them on the floor of the room for 48 hours.
+This means they’ll expand a little before drying and tightening which saves them from expanding and buckling after you’ve laid them.

-If there are any wooden floorboards that stick out more than the others, plane these before laying your hardboard sheets.
+If any wooden floorboards stick out more than the others, plane these before laying your hardboard sheets.

 Fix your hardboard sheets in place with short nails so that they don’t go through your floorboards and cause any accidental damage.
 Once you’re ready, follow our simple steps to laying your hardboard sheets.

 Lay the hardboard sheets texture side up so you can see where the adhesive should lie.
+Make sure that you lay the floorboards at a right angle to the way that the existing floorboards are set.
 Start in one corner of the room and make sure that you set the nails around 13mm in from the edges of the sheet.
 Try positioning the nails in a pyramid pattern to prevent the sheets from buckling as you nail them down.